 Our board-certified orthopedic surgeons offer a wide range of treatments to relieve pain and restore proper function after a hand, wrist or elbow issue.

 An incision is made at the base of the palm of the hand.
 This allows our surgeons to see the transverse carpal ligament.
 After the ligament is cut, the skin is closed with stitches.
 The gap where the ligament was cut is left alone and eventually fills up with scar tissue.

 If you have open carpal tunnel release surgery, you typically do not need to stay in the hospital.
 It is usually done under local anesthetic, and you can go home on the same day.

-Cubital Tunnel Surgery— In this procedure your surgeon will make an incision over the medial epicondyle, the bony bump on the inside of the elbow.
+In this procedure, our surgeons make an incision over the medial epicondyle, the bony bump on the inside of the elbow.
 The cubital tunnel is cut open through the soft tissue roof exposing the ulnar nerve.
 The forearm muscles or flexor muscles are cut and detached from the epicondyle.

-Lateral Epicondylitis (tennis elbow) Surgery–Repairs tennis elbow is often an outpatient surgery.
-The surgeon makes 1 or 2 small cuts, and inserts the scope.
-The scope is attached to a video monitor.
-This helps your surgeon see inside the elbow area.
-The surgeon scrapes away the unhealthy part of the tendon.
+This surgical procedure to repair tennis elbow is often performed on an outpatient basis.
+Our surgeons make one or two small cuts and insert a scope attached to a video monitor.
+This helps our surgeons see the inside elbow area more clearly, making it easier to scrape away the unhealthy part of the tendon.

 The surgical procedure for trigger finger is called “tenolysis” or “trigger finger release.”
 Surgery is performed through either a small open incision in the palm or with the tip of a needle.
 The A1 pulley is divided (released) so that the flexor tendon can glide freely.

 We serve patients in Meeker and throughout the White River Valley.

 Raising the Bar for Medical Care on the Western Slope